yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Questions/JavaScript.md

 ```
 myFunction();

-// code here can use carName
+// code here also can use carName

 function myFunction() {
   carName = "Volvo";

+  // code here can use carName
 }
 ```